rkish3721/Eng3/README.md

 ![image](https://github.com/rkish3721/Eng3/assets/143533512/d47290d6-20cf-4512-8c84-e43c0f87e50c)

 ### Reflection
 This project was easy once I got the wiring done.
-Thankfully, the code already existed for the conversion so I didn't have to figure it out myself
+I learned how to write values and speeds to the motor as well as how to get the input of the potentiometers.
+To any other student starting this, I would say to try to do this in as few lines of code as possible, as it is much simpler when you do it like that.

 ## Photointerrupter
 ### Description & Code